 Threatcare offers solutions for cybersecurity insurance companies to run threat simulations on potential client systems — to verify if they’re protected or not.
 Threatcare’s Violet Platform is used by organizations across every industry to offer everything from DNS Tunneling, Egress Scans and Lateral Scans, to Data Exfiltration (Credit Card Numbers, Social Security Numbers) and Malware Beaconing.

 Violet is named after a “Purple Team,” which is a combination of a Red Team and Blue Team.
 A Purple Team unifies an organizations vulnerability assessments (Red Team) and defense capabilities (Blue Team).
+Violet is a BAS (Breach and Attack Simulation) Technology.

 Cybersecurity insurance is a standalone type of insurance, generally not included with general liability and property insurance for commercial entities.
 Without Threatcare it is difficult, if not impossible, for many organizations to be properly vetted by cybersecurity insurance providers.